freeradical13/freeradical13.github.io/index.md

 #### Algae

 [Algae][] is a polyphyletic group of eukaryotic organisms that use photosynthesis but lack roots, stems or leaves, so they're not considered plants.

-#### Protein Synthesis

-[Protein synthesis][] in eukaryotes:

-1. At a sequence of nucleotides called the [promoter][] (sequence TATA), [RNA polymerase II][] and other transcription factors split double-stranded DNA and perform transcription downstream from the 5' end.
-1. [Transcription][]: RNA polymerase goes from the 3' to the 5' end of one DNA strand and creates a 5' to 3' RNA molecule called [pre-messenger RNA][] (pre-mRNA).
-The name of the DNA strand is the [template strand][], or [antisense strand][dna sense], or negative strand.
-Since the pre-mRNA nucleotides are complementary to the template strand, they effectively represent the complementary DNA strand which is called the [coding strand][], or [sense strand][dna sense], or positive strand.
-This is because the "sense" of the new pre-mRNA molecule reflects the sequence of bases in the sense or coding strand.
-1. Once RNA polymerase II transcribes the [polyadenylation signal sequence][] (AAUAAA), proteins bind and cut the transcript to finish the pre-mRNA.
-1. An enzyme adds a Guanine nucleotide to the 5' end of the pre-mRNA, bound through a triphosphate, called the [5' cap][].
-An enzyme adds 50-250 additional adenine nucleotides to the 3' end of the pre-mRNA, called the [poly-A tail][].
-1. The pre-mRNA is made of sets of nucleotides called [exons][] which are needed for translation, and [introns][] which are not.
-A complex called a [spliceosome][] made out of proteins and enzymatic RNA ([ribozymes][]) cuts out the introns and connects the exons together, creating the final mRNA.
-[Untranslated regions][] (UTRs) after the 5' cap and before the poly-A tail are also left in the mRNA.
-1. [Translation][]: mRNA arrives at a ribosome in the cytosol.
-A set of three nucleotides defines a [codon][] which translates to an amino acid.
-Translation begins at an AUG codon.
-As the mRNA molecule moves through the ribosome, a transfer RNA ([tRNA][]) with a matching codon (called an [anticodon][]) attaches its matching amino acid to the polypeptide chain using rRNA.

-#### DNA Self-Modification

-DNA may modify itself (e.g. cut-and-paste or copy-and-paste) through transposable elements: retrotransposons and DNA transposons.

-[Reverse Transcription][] is the use of [Reverse Transcriptase][] to create double-stranded DNA from RNA.

-[Retrotransposons][] are DNA sequences that use reverse transcription to copy-and-paste themselves in DNA.

-[DNA Transposons][] are DNA sequences that use [Transposase][] to cut-and-paste themselves in DNA.

-#### Other DNA Behaviors

-[Restriction enzymes][] detect particular sequences and cut the DNA mixture into pieces at any such sequences (called [restriction sites][]).

-#### Gene Expression

-[Gene Expression][] describes when and why genes are used to create gene products such as proteins.

-A [constitutive gene][] is transcribed continually.
-A facultative gene is only transcribed when needed.

-A [transcription factor][] is a protein that controls the rate of gene transcription.

 #### Cell Communication